Nordix/keycloak-secrets-vault-provider/docs/api.md

 However, Keycloak will not be able to use the `${vault.ldap.my-ldap-federation}` reference until the secret has been stored using the Secrets Manager.
 Therefore the configuration will not work until the secret is created.

-### Modify bind password for LDAP Federation with vault secret
+### Modify Bind Password for LDAP Federation with Vault Secret

 The LDAP federation bind password can be modified by updating the secret value in the Secrets Manager.